yapalexei/angular-s3-gallery/README.md

 that reads it all (Angularjs served on Nodejs/Expressjs).

 ## Present Setup:
 The code above is the client side of my rant.
-The lambda function repo link will come soon with more details.
+The lambda function repo link is [here](https://github.com/yapalexei/lambda-image-sizer).

 ## Environment: